 Scheduling Exercise Made Easy

 Isnít technology wonderful?
 It used to be that we had to get up to change channels, or to go to the stacks in the library to do research, or to get from one floor of a building to another.
-Plus, the latest medical advances help us when we develop all of those pesky diseases-of-inactivity like cancer, coronary disease, diabetes, and osteoporosis.
+Plus, the latest medical advances help us when we develop all of that pesky diseases-of-inactivity like cancer, coronary disease, diabetes, and osteoporosis.

 Todayís hectic lifestyles often preclude the time that is needed for a daily workout routine.
 Yet there are many ways to find time for exercising that can help you get to and maintain a healthy weight and lifestyle.